FAQs

 This broad category covers both public company and private equity (including venture capital) matters.
 The chapter includes company acquisitions, dispositions and capitalisations, entity selection and formation, operating and partnership agreements, securities and governance matters.

 Israel Corporate/M&A includes the newly launched Corporate/M&A: Technology sub-table, which is a category dedicated to M&A lawyers who have a highly specialised focus on deals in the tech sector.
-These matters should be included in the general Corporate/M&A submission.
+These matters should be included in a separate Corporate/M&A:

 Corporate/M&A (South Africa)

 This section covers the full gamut of transactional M&A matters, as is the norm in other Corporate/M&A sections across the Chambers guides.
 The greatest credit is given to transactional matters such as company acquisitions and dispositions.
 However, the section also encompasses entity formation, operating and partnership agreements, and corporate governance matters.
 For the South Africa Corporate/M&A table, law firms’ expertise in black economic empowerment (BEE) initiatives is also relevant.
-Note that private equity buyouts are no longer relevant for this category and should be submitted under South Africa Private Equity.
+Note that private equity buyouts should be submitted under South Africa Private Equity.

 Corporate/M&A (UAE)

 This broad category covers both public company and private equity matters, with the focus being on high-value transactional work such as acquisitions and dispositions.
+Large-scale joint ventures are acceptable here, while medium and small-sized joint venture work should be submitted under UAE Commercial Contracts.
 Note that for the UAE, commercial contracts work, such as the negotiation of distribution, supply, maintenance, licensing and agency agreements does not fall under this category but should instead be included on submissions for UAE Commercial Contracts.
 Matters relating specifically to venture capital and/or emerging companies should now be submitted to the Venture Capital & Emerging Companies section.

 Dispute Resolution (Israel)